 How to Play Clock Solitaire

-- Goal: the goal of the game is to complete all other four-of-a-kind sets before the fourth King is revealed.
+- Goal: Complete all other four-of-a-kind sets before the fourth king is revealed.

 Shuffle the deck and deal the cards, face down, into 13 piles of four cards each.

-The piles should be arranged to mimic the numbers on a clock, with the extra pile in the middle of the circle.
-The "numbers" of the piles (One through 12 on the clock; the middle pile is 13) is important.
+The piles should be arranged as if they are the numbers on a clock with the extra pile in the middle of the circle.
+The "numbers" of each of the piles (One through 12 on the clock and the middle pile as the No. 13) are important.

-Turn the top card on the 13 pile face up (that's the pile in the middle of the circle).
+Turn the top card on the 13th pile face up (that's the pile in the middle of the circle).
 Place the card, still face up, under the pile of that card's number.
 For example, a four would go under the four pile.
-An Ace would go under the one pile.
-Face cards are placed as follows: Jack under 11, Queen under 12, King under 13.
+An ace would go under the one pile.
+Face cards are placed as follows: jack under 11, queen under 12, king under 13.